 Bossa Nova – Ukulele Strumming Tutorial.

-This one may be a little easier to learn.
+This one may be a little bit easier to learn.

 Bossa Nova Ukulele Strumming Tutorial.